bloom-lang/bud/docs/cheat.md

     stdio <~ bc.inspected

-`chan.payloads`: projects `chan` to non-address columns. only defined for channels
+`chan.payloads`: projects `chan` to non-address columns.
+Only defined for channels.

     # at sender
     msgs <~ requests {|r| "127.0.0.1:12345", r}